eypulla/DSA210-TermProject/README.md

 ---

-## 🤖 AI Usage Disclosure
+##  AI Usage

-AI assistance (Claude, Anthropic) was used for code debugging, visualisation suggestions, and documentation.
-All analysis decisions, interpretations, and conclusions were reviewed and verified by me.
+AI assistance (Claude, Anthropic) was used in certain parts of this project alongside course materials.
+The analysis methods — EDA, hypothesis testing, regression, and ML techniques — were primarily based on course recitations and lecture notes.
+AI was used to support:

+- Code debugging and fixing errors during the data loading and preprocessing stage
+- Structuring and formatting the notebooks and README
+- Visualisation refinements such as colour choices and layout adjustments

+Research questions, data collection, all analytical decisions, result interpretations, and conclusions are the student's own work.
+All AI-assisted outputs were reviewed and verified before inclusion.

 ---